caltechlibrary/newt/newt-presentation.md

 - "Off the shelf" microservices can make application construction easier
 - Orchestrating the data pipeline in YAML seems reasonable
-- SQL turns some people off, extending Newt YAML gemerate SQL could mitigate that
+- SQL turns some people off, Newt may help mitigate that
 - Pandoc templates are simple to learn
-- Newt stack does not enhibit HTML5 goodness available for front-end
+- Newt stack plays well with HTML5 approaches and best practices

 # An unexpected result

-> Newt stack should scale big!
+> Newt stack can scale big

-- Newt can be scaled wide
+- Newt maintains very little "state"
-- Pandoc server can be scaled wide
+- Pandoc server requires no "state"
-- PostgREST can be scale wide
+- PostgREST maintains very little "state
 - Postgres can be clustered

 # Next steps for Newt?

+1. Enhance SQL generation
-1. Testing Solr/Elasticsearch as alternate JSON sources
+2. Test with Solr/Elasticsearch as alternate JSON sources
-2. I am building staff facing applications this Summer (2023)
+3. Build staff facing applications this Summer (2023)
-3. I hope to move beyond my proof of concept in Winter (2023), Spring (2024)
+4. Hopefully move beyond my proof of concept in Winter (2023), Spring (2024)

 # Someday, maybe ...

 - Have Newt delegate file uploads to an S3 like service
-- Enhance the Newt's YAML to generate SQL from models
-- Explore integrating SQLite3 support
+- Explore integrating SQLite3 support in addition to Postgres+PostgREST

-# If Newt had a community ...

-- share SQL code
-- share Pandoc templates
+- A Newt community to share YAML, SQL and Pandoc templates
-- share Newt YAML files
-- improve Newt

 # Additional resources